metio/terraform-provider-k8s/docs/data-sources/extensions_istio_io_wasm_plugin_v1alpha1_manifest.md

 Optional:

 - `value` (String) Value for the environment variable.
-- `value_from` (String) Source for the environment variable's value.Valid Options: INLINE, HOST
+- `value_from` (String) Source for the environment variable's value.
+Valid Options: INLINE, HOST